Wind-WindKids/winding/samples/sophieandwind/sun.md

 --
 opening_scene: page, text, centered
 --
-Sundays had always been the same.
+undays had always been the same.
 Sophie’s mother would take her to the tall stone church at the end of the street.

+Sophie didn’t like going.
+Wind didn’t like it much either.
-There were candles and echoes and long rows of people sitting very still.
+There were candles and echoes and long rows of people sitting still.
+And then there were stories.

 --
 sophie_on_steps: page, portrait-oriented, image